epicEFI/epic-console/README.md

 ## How it runs

-The plugin is a single JAR with two entry points:
+The console is a single executable with two entry points:

-- **Inside TunerStudio.** Loaded from TunerStudio's plugins folder, it adds its tabs to the TunerStudio UI and uses the connection TunerStudio already has open to the ECU.
+- **Inside TunerStudio.** Open the plugin from TunerStudio using Plugins -> epicEFI Plugin.
-- **As a standalone console.** The same JAR launches as a desktop application, for flashing, backup, and recovery on machines without TunerStudio installed.
+- **As a standalone console.** Launch the console from the desktop shortcut or start menu.

 ## Installation